We keep you comfortable by creating and maintaining better indoor air environments. Keep air quality simple. Call C and K.

 There is no reason be hot and sticky or cold and dry in your own home.
 C and K has the solutions for your comfort needs.

-Particulate matter looks like dirt and dust to the naked eye, but what is dust composed of?
-The answer is that dust is made of a little bit of everything.
-Common household dust can contain anything from dead skin cells, plant matter and dust mites to potent allergens like pollen and pet dander.
-Ask about our air filtration, purification and duct cleaning options to learn how you can reduce particulates and allergens in your home or office.
+Particulate matter looks like dirt and dust to the naked eye.
+What is dust composed of?
+A little bit of everything.
+Common household dust can contain anything from dead skin cells, plant matter, and dust mites to potent allergens like pollen and pet dander.
+Ask about our air filtration, purification, and duct cleaning options to learn how you can reduce particulates and allergens in your home or office.
 Simply call or use the form below.